AMazaleyrat/oyster_monitoring_network/README.md

 -   `data/clean/DataResco_predicted.csv` is a csv file containing the cumulative mortality and mass of oysters predicted by the best sigmoid model.
 The table contains 19005 rows and 11 columns.
 Each row corresponds to the cumulative mortality and mass predicted for a specific Julian day x campaign x site x age class combination.

     -   `num`, `site`, `name`, `zone_en`, `lat`, `long`: see the description above for the data set `sites.csv`.

     -   `campaign`: the year of the data prediction.
 Ranges between 1993 and 2018.

     -   `classe_age`: the age class of the oyster (i.e. spat: N0 or half-grown: J1).

-    -   `date_jj`: the Julian day of the prediction (count of days since the beginning of the year).
-It ranges from 65 (median day of seeding date) to 337 (median day of the end of the monitoring).
+    -   `DOY`: the day of the year (count of days since the beginning of the year).
+It ranges from DOY 65 (median day of seeding date) to DOY 337 (median day of the end of the monitoring).

     -   `CM_pred`: cumulative mortality predicted by the best model (i.e. Gompertz model).

     -   `mass_pred`: mass predicted (in grams) by the best model (i.e. logistic model).